cosmos/sdk-tutorials/academy/2-cosmos-concepts/5-modules.md

 The initial ideas are:

 * The wager amount is declared when creating a game.
 * Each player is billed the amount when making their first move, which is interpreted as "challenge accepted".
 The amount should not be deducted on the game creation.
-If the opponent rejects the game or the game times out, the first player gets refunded.
+If the game times out, the first player gets refunded.
 * Subsequent moves by a player do not cost anything.
 * If a game ends in a win or times out on a forfeit, the winning player gets the total wager amount.
 * If a game ends in a draw, then both players get back their amount.